Messi scores 4 goals to pass 200 in La Liga

 Messi has 44 goals this season, including 33 in La Liga.
 He has scored in his last 16 starts overall and in a record 11 consecutive La Liga games, breaking the old mark of 10 he tied last season.
 Mariano Martin (1942-43 to 1943-44) and Brazil's Ronaldo (1996-97) also scored in 10 straight matches, both for Barcelona.

-Barcelona hosts Real Madrid on Wednesday in the first leg of the Copa del Rey semifinals.
+Barcelona is at Real Madrid on Wednesday in the first leg of the Copa del Rey semifinals.